USHL: Cedar Rapids, Madison suspend operations for upcoming season

 The Cedar Rapids Roughriders suspended operations in the wake of damage done to ImOn Ice Arena during the Aug.
 10 derecho, and the Madison Capitols will not play this season because of significant coronavirus-related restrictions enacted by Dane County in Wisconsin.

-The USHL announced the decisions on Friday morning and will proceed with a 14-team league this season, which expected to begin in early November.
-Players from both teams will be available in a dispersal draft, but their rights will be returned to Cedar Rapids and Madison when both teams return to the USHL.
+The USHL announced the decisions on Friday and will proceed with a 14-team league this season, which expected to begin in early November.
+Players from both teams will be available in a dispersal draft Monday, but their rights will be returned to Cedar Rapids and Madison when both teams return to the USHL.

 “Both clubs were resolute in their desire to take the ice, but ultimately these extenuating circumstances prevent them from playing this season,” USHL President and Commissioner Tom Garrity said in a statement.
 “We share the disappointment of RoughRiders and Capitols fans, and we look forward to welcoming these Clubs back for the 2021-22 season.”